 Init api for communicating with Supervisely Instance.
 First, we load environment variables with credentials and workspace ID:

-With next lines we will check the you did everything right - API client initialized with correct credentials and you defined the correct workspace ID in local.env
+With next lines we will check the you did everything right - API client initialized with correct credentials and you defined the correct workspace ID in local.env.

 Initialize sly.nn.inference.Session

-First serve the model you want (e.g. Serve YOLOv5) and copy the task_id
+First serve the model you want (e.g. Serve YOLOv5) and copy the task_id from the App sessions section in the Supervisely platform:

 Create an Inference Session, a connection to the model: